kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone.md

 This tutorial covers how to build a fullstack application that allows users to sign up or login, then post tweets to a global feed.
 You can find the code for the completed app [here](https://github.com/kunalgorithm/fullstack-twitter).

+A demo of what we'll be building is currently deployed at https://fullstack-twitter.onrender.com

 ## Prerequisites

 Before we get started, make sure you have node and [yarn](https://yarnpkg.com/) installed.

+> At the time of writing, prisma migrate is still an experimental feature and should not be used on production.
+You can still use the this tutorial to bootstrap your database schema, but consider using [Hasura](https://hasura.io) to create, update, and manage tables when supporting production user data.

 ## Getting Started